Marty Markowitz: Barclays Center

 Markowitz has been a supporter of the controversial Atlantic Yards complex (renamed Pacific Park since 2014).
-The arena, now known as the Barclays Center, houses the NBA's Brooklyn Nets and serves as a temporary home for the NHL's New York Islanders.
+The arena, now known as the Barclays Center, houses the NBA's Brooklyn Nets and served as a temporary home for the NHL's New York Islanders before they moved to UBS Arena in 2021.
 His desire to bring an NBA team to Brooklyn had been known since his campaign for borough president, and he was instrumental in persuading Bruce Ratner to purchase the Nets in 2004.
 Initially uninterested, Ratner said that Markowitz "called every two to three weeks....
 I am sure I said to my assistant, 'Oh, my God, it's Marty.'"

 In 2002 Markowitz appointed Dolly Williams to the New York City Planning Commission.
 Two years later, it was revealed that Williams, who is co-founder of a Brooklyn construction company, had invested a million dollars in Bruce Ratner's purchase of the New Jersey Nets.
 Williams announced that she would recuse herself from any decisions about the Atlantic Yards project, and she is the only Brooklyn appointee to the Planning Commission.

 In March 2008, Ratner acknowledged that much of the project was stalled – but that construction on the basketball arena would begin before 2009.
 This angered many citizens, who have suggested that affordable housing should come before a sports complex for the developer's team, and angers still more of them as none of the affordable housing has yet been built as of 2014.

 On April 3, 2008, Markowitz and his wife Jamie Snow attended a controversial gala honoring Ratner at the Brooklyn Museum.
 The event featured Japanese artist Takashi Murakami and a performance by Kanye West.
 Markowitz delivered an address to attendees, prompting protesters outside to take a break from shouting "shame" in order to chant pejoratives at the borough president.
 During this same event, Markowitz's wife Jamie took eight limited edition fiberglass placemats designed by Murakami; this move caused some controversy, since there were only enough produced to provide each guest with one.
 Markowitz defended his wife, saying the couple would sell them and profits would go to Camp Brooklyn, a program that sends low-income kids to camp.
 "If they're truly worth a thousand dollars, we will sell them and give every penny," he said.
 Similar limited edition Murakami placemats have sold for around $1,000 on eBay.

 The Barclays Center opened on September 28, 2012, with a concert by Brooklyn-born rapper Jay-Z.